btj/ogp-notes/single_object_doc_instr.md

 All fields of all classes shall be marked as `private`.

-If not all possible values of the types of the fields of a class represent a valid abstract state of an instance of the class, then you shall describe the set of valid representations by means of one or more `@invar` clauses in the Javadoc comments for the fields of the class.
+If not all concrete states in the concrete state space of a class are valid, then you shall describe the set of valid concrete states by means of one or more `@invar` clauses in the Javadoc comments for the fields of the class.
 These specify the class' _private class invariants_, also called its _representation invariants_.
 (It does not matter which `@invar` clauses are in the Javadoc comment for which field; a reasonable approach is to specify all `@invar` clauses in the Javadoc comment preceding the entire block of fields.)

 The above `TimeOfDay` example illustrates this.